Rippling/OpenAPIDocs/docs/Getting-Started/f-Authorization.md

 | code                  | OAuth code that was sent in the redirect                                     |
 | redirect_uri          | Your redirect URL.
 This must match the redirect URL you had provided to Rippling |

+> When the user is redirected from Rippling to your app, that user should then sign in to the app.
+This allows you to identify the account and associate the code with their account.
+The redirect URL that you receive from Rippling is where you should redirect the user back to following the user signing into the application.
+> <br>If the installation process begins from your application, you do not need to redirect the user back to Rippling, following the user getting sent to the app from Rippling.
+However, if the installation begins from Rippling, we ask the user is redirected back to Rippling.

 Here is an access token sample request:

 ```js